 Become a digital scholar

-Refer to our study skills pages to discover digital tools and strategies to help in your studies.
+Refer to our Study Help pages to discover digital tools and strategies to help in your studies.
 For example, how to keep track of online sources and links with bookmarking tools and tips for effective online searches.

 We would also recommend you browse the Bodleian Library How-to guides to support your studies.